J0nGM/Bilsimulator/README.md

 -3D moddel Tank license: Tank by Nico _ [CC-BY] (https://creativecommons.org/licenses/by/3.0/) via Poly Pizza (https://poly.pizza/m/41Tq_Kf0Tui)
 -Three.js library: https://threejs.org/
 - Used exampels from threepp: https://github.com/markaren/threepp#
-- To create Git hub. actions I used the one threpp examples as a guide: https://github.com/markaren/threepp/blob/master/.github/workflows/config.yml
+- To create Github actions I used the one threpp examples as a guide: https://github.com/markaren/threepp/blob/master/.github/workflows/config.yml
-- Used AI for help with writing some funcitons, helpiing me with bug fixes and help explaining concepts I struggled with.
-Claud, ChatGPT and GitHub Copilot.
+- Used AI for help with writing some functions, helping me with bug fixes and help explaining concepts I struggled with (Claud, ChatGPT and GitHub Copilot)
-- Used the ImGui libary for creating a simple in game UI: https://github.com/ocornut/imgui.
+- Used the ImGui library for creating a simple in game UI: https://github.com/ocornut/imgui.
 - Used the examepl https://github.com/ocornut/imgui/tree/master/examples/example_glfw_opengl3